TroySigX/winai/README.md

-*The GUI is inspired by: https://github.com/roshan9419/PersonalAssistantChatbot
+*The GUI was inspired by: https://github.com/roshan9419/PersonalAssistantChatbot

 ### Features of Smart Bot:
   + Do basic conversations (greetings, jokes,...)